 Accordion shutters are a popular form of hurricane protection.
 Offering both superior protection, ease of use and with no lifting required, accordion hurricane shutters are perfect for sliding glass doors, balconies, and windows.
 It folds compactly to either side of an opening and can be closed from inside making them perfect for second story openings.
 Locks are available on the inside or outside (or both) and the shutters can be closed and secured without the use of tools.

-Not all accordion hurricane shutters are the same.
+Not all hurricane shutters are the same.
 Accordion hurricane shutters help lower costs, while still providing more overage per blade.
 Talius shutters are specifically designed to become a decorative element of your home while providing the highest quality hurricane protection.
-Accordion shutters are permanently installed to provide reliable protection.
+Our shutters are permanently installed to provide reliable protection.
 These shutters don’t just help you avoid damage to your property but keep burglars out as well.

 A hurricane doesn’t need to be Category 4 or 5 to cause serious damage to your home.
 If your windows and doors aren’t duly protected, even a seemingly moderate wind can wreak havoc.
-One of the best and cost-effective ways to protect your property is to install accordion hurricane shutters.
+One of the best and cost-effective ways to protect your property is to install hurricane shutters.
 They are suitable for both the young and the elderly since they are very easy to operate.
 These shutters offer durable lifetime protection for any home.
-For your convenience, Talius accordion hurricane shutters come in several colors.
+For your convenience, Talius hurricane shutters come in several colors.

 Talius’ accordion shutters are available in Barbados, Grenada, Dominica, St Lucia, Antigua, and St. Vincent, the US Virgin Islands, and the British Virgin Islands.